TCroasdale/Simple_PyGame_Engine/docs/InputManager.md

  id -- The ID to assign the keycode to.

  key -- The keycode to assign

+ **Raises:**

+ ControlExistsExeception -- When id has already been assigned to a control.

  ---
 <div id="get_control"></div>